Willow Tree OT!

 From there, we will develop a treatment plan that incorporates natural materials and nature into a fun and nurturing approach to therapy in a one-on-one environment.

-Willow Tree Occupational Therapy will be offering camp like groups that have been developed by, and are overseen by, an Occupational Therapist.
+Willow Tree Occupational Therapy is offering weekly nature groups that have been developed by an Occupational Therapist.
 These groups are not clinical Occupational Therapy treatment sessions.
 They are run by Occupational Therapy students and/or Adults with an Education background.
 These mixed age groups will allow children of all abilities to work on skill development in the natural environment while also providing an opportunity for social skill development and interaction with peers.
 Opportunities for free play within a loosely structured environment, along with opportunities to participate in adult directed activities will make up these sessions.

 School Based Services